williams-cs/markus-thesis/log.md

 # Research Log

 ## 2020-12-13
+- Draft for background chapter of the thesis

+## 2020-12-13
 - Progress on writing the background chapter of the thesis

 ## 2020-12-12
 - Progress on writing the background chapter of the thesis

+## 2020-12-01
+- Discussion
+  - Work on remote pipes, file indrection
+  - Write background due 12-11
+    - Also write abstract
+    - Minimum 3 pages?
+Very loose requirement
+    - Show that my work is original work by looking at related work

 ## 2020-11-30
 - Progress towards implementing shell